lukeacl/bsky-pds/README.md

 Clone the repository to your Docker host.
 Copy `pds.env.example` to `pds.env` and fill out all required fields.
 Copy `tunnel.env.example` to `tunnel.env` and configure with your Cloudflare tunnel details.
 Your Cloudflare tunnel should point to `http://pds:3000`.

+### Cloudflare Limitations

+Cloudflare doesnt support SSL on domain sub sub domains on the free plan, it's only supported with a custom certificate or by using Advanced Certificate Manager.

+When self hosting a PDS you will get invalid.handle errors unless secure access is possible to https://yourusername.pds.example.com for example, where pds.example.com is your PDS hostname.
+You can work around this by setting a TXT record for yourusername.pds.example.com to authenticate your DID to your handle instead.

 ## Running

 bsky-pds was designed to be run using Docker Compose, if you should proceed you'll know what to do next.